heasm66/mdlzork/mdlzork_780124/README.md

 # Mainframe Zork from 1978-01-24
 This is basically the same game as 1977-12-12 with the end-game added.
 Note that the end-game is not complete and it is not possible to solve the last puzzle with the dungeon master, the parapet and the prison cell.
 The game was obviously still in construction.
-This is also clear from the lack of hints in the end-game thhat later was added.
+This is also clear from the lack of hints in the end-game that later was added.

 ## 81prim.mud